-- (1) any Single Project or combination of Single Projects that together will Dredge 500 or more cubic yards of material or Delisturb 500 or more linear feet of shoreline, or - (2) any Utility Dredge and Fill Activity that will Dredge 500 or more cubic yards of material or Delisturb 500 or more linear feet of shoreline, regardless of duration or surface area.
+- (1) any Single Project or combination of Single Projects that together will Dredge 500 or more cubic yards of material or Disturb 500 or more linear feet of shoreline, or - (2) any Utility Dredge and Fill Activity that will Dredge 500 or more cubic yards of material or Disturb 500 or more linear feet of shoreline, regardless of duration or surface area.

-Tier III Dredge and Fill Activity: Any Commercial Dredge and Fill Activity.
+Tier III Dredge and Fill Activity: Any Commercial Dredge and Fill Activity that is located within a zone or zones designated by the LCRA General Manager.